mbezaire/labs/seaslug/README.md

 {% endspoiler %}

+To see the graph, upon running `python seaslug.py` in the terminal, click the *Desktop* tab in your Lab window to show the figure.
+You may wish to click the full-screen icon in the upper right corner to fully view the figure.
+When done, click the little x on the figure itself to close the figure and finish running your program.

 Once you have examined your graph, let's enhance the model so that it can include the biological process of habituation.

 {% next %}